Clarion Man Accused of Stalking Woman, Leaving Her Disturbing Handwritten Notes

 According to a criminal complaint, Detective Roger E. Wright, of the Clarion Borough Police Department, was dispatched to a business in Clarion Borough around 8:41 a.m. on Monday, November 20, for an incident of stalking.

-Detective Wright arrived on the scene and spoke with the owner of the business who advised that she caught Todd Ryan Clinger leaving a handwritten note in the mailbox of her business, the complaint states.
+Detective Wright arrived on the scene and spoke with the victim who advised that she caught Todd Ryan Clinger leaving a handwritten note in the business’s mailbox, the complaint states.

-The complaint indicates she provided police with the note and it reads: “WILD WILD WEST ROUTINE FOR THE WIN” “(R2D2)” “TODD C.”
+The complaint indicates she provided police with the note and it was signed: “(R2D2)” “TODD C.”

 The victim followed Clinger down the sidewalk and confronted him before he entered a side street.
 She relayed she felt safe doing this because there were other people around, the complaint notes.

 Clinger told the victim he left the CD “because she is awesome.”
-The victim then told Clinger to stay away from her property, the complaint indicates.
+The victim then told Clinger to stay away from the property, the complaint indicates.

-The victim then encountered Clinger on her property and confronted him again.
+The victim then encountered Clinger on the property and confronted him again.
 Clinger left at this time, the complaint notes.

 Police were provided with the note and a photograph of the CD as the victim advised she discarded the CD, the complaint states.